Boardman River: Restoration

+2026 flooding event

+On April 14, 2026, after excessive rainfall and heavy snowmelt around Northern Michigan, the Boardman River crested at 8.0 ft and 7.8 ft near Mayfield and at Beitner Road, respectively, setting new records at both locations.
+The Beitner Road crossing itself was washed out by the river, and further downstream, the river flooded Medalie Park and crested over the South Airport Road crossing, causing that roadway to be shut down.
+Floodwater also impacted downtown Traverse City, causing sinkholes to form near embankment walls, a retaining wall to fail at the FishPass construction site, and the closure of numerous boardwalks and parks along the river.
+As a result, a state of emergency was declared for Grand Traverse County.

 Course

 The Boardman River follows a rather unusually-shaped course.
-The river rises from streams and swamps in Kalkaska County, flowing generally west–southwest and west before reaching Blair Township in Grand Traverse County, where the river turns due north.
+The river rises from streams and swamps in central and western Kalkaska County, flowing generally west–southwest and west before reaching Blair Township in Grand Traverse County, where the river turns due north, and flows into Boardman Lake in Garfield Township.
 Upon exiting Boardman Lake, water flows northwesterly, before turning back due east, forming a U-shape around downtown Traverse City, collecting Kids Creek along the way.
 The river then angles northeast, finally entering the west arm of Grand Traverse Bay.

-Boardman Lake is a natural body of water, which would exist even without impoundment by the Union Street Dam, along the course of the river, about a mile upstream from the river's mouth at Grand Traverse Bay.
+Boardman Lake is a natural body of water (which would exist even without impoundment by the Union Street Dam) along the lower course of the river, about a mile upstream from the river's mouth at Grand Traverse Bay.
 The lake is located within Traverse City and Garfield Township.
 This lake is also a popular recreational and fishing lake.
 It has an abundance of bluegill, largemouth bass, northern pike, smallmouth bass, sunfish, walleye, and yellow perch.